ianmtaylor1/efl/docs/models/symordreg.md

 ## This Model in Code

-This model is called efl.model.SymOrdReg in the Python package.
+This model is called efl.model.EFLSymOrdReg in the Python package.

 ## Priors